pandit10/SDC-P5-VehicleDetection/README.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 ##### Challenges
-* The hardest challenge was finding the most efficient feature vector to train the classifier and use to predict image windows.
+* The challenge was finding the most efficient feature vector to train the classifier and use to predict image windows.
 In addition, finding the best parameters for the HOG feature was very challenge in the sense of finding a balance point between prediction accuracy and number of features.
 * Due to the slow processing of the video, testing was very time consuming.
 Any way of visualizing the output during runtime consumed even more time.
 * False positives are handled by the heat map, however, false negatives represent a huge weakness for this system, especially regarding vehicles in the far range.